insight-centre/saffron/FORMATS.md

     * `id`: A unique string to identify the document
     * `url`: The URL of the file
     * `contents`:  The text contents of the file (see [input_corpus.json](https://gitlab.insight-centre.org/saffron/saffron/blob/issue215/examples/input_corpus.json))

-    In addition the following attributes may be provided:

     * `name`: The human readable name of the document
     * `mime_type`: The MIME type of the document
     * `authors`: An array of authors of this document